vertexproject/synapse/docs/synapse/userguides/data_model_form_categories.rst

 include:

 - ``meta:seen`` nodes, used to represent a data source used to ingest data into Synapse.
 Data sources may include sensors or third-party connectors such as Synapse Power-Ups.
-A ``meta:source`` can be linked to the data it provides via a ``-(seen)>`` light edge.
+A ``meta:source`` is linked to the data it provides via a ``-(seen)>`` light edge.

 - ``meta:rule`` nodes, used to represent a generic detection rule for cases where a more specific form (such as ``it:av:sig`` or ``it:app:yara:rule``) is not available.

 Some generic forms are "edge forms" (see :ref:`form-edge`, below) used to represent relationships between arbitrary forms.
-Edge forms predate the addition of light edges to the data model and the use of light edges is now preferred.

 .. _form-edge: